HOP Camp (6-13 years old)

 LUNCHES AND SNACKS

-Highwood Outdoor Pool and Highwood Community Association is not nut or allergen free.
+Highwood Outdoor Pool and Highwood Community Association is not nut or other allergen free.
 While we ask that campers are nut aware, we do not guarantee that they won’t be found in our facilities.

 PHOTO AND MEDIA